Stochastic model of T Cell repolarization during target elimination (II): Results

 where $N_{\textrm{MT}} = 100$ is the number of MTs and $n_{dm} = \pi \cdot d_{\textrm{md}}^{2} \cdot \rho_{\textrm{IS}}$ is the number of dynein in the proximity of the filament.
 It can be seen in Fig. S2 that the number of attached dyneins approaches the estimated number of dyneins regardless of the angle and the dynein density.
 With this $\beta$-dependent estimate of the $\beta$-dependent number of attached dyneins we can perform again the calculation of the estimated MTOC velocity and the relocation time as above.

 Fig. \ref{fig:estimations}d shows the dependence of the estimated time of the repositioning $T_{\textrm{est}}$ on the angle $\beta$.
 The repositioning time increases with the angle until they reach a maximum at $\beta\sim0.6\pi$ and then they decrease, see \ref{fig:estimations}d.
 The decrease when $\beta\leq0.5\pi$ can be explained by the fact that the distance is increasing and the $q_{\textrm{CIS}}$ decreases with $\beta$, see Fig. \ref{fig:estimations}d.
 The ratio $q_{\textrm{CIS}}$ increases sharply when $\beta>0.65\pi$ and the increased pulling force results in faster repositioning.
+This may offer an explanation why the time of repositioning is the shortest in the experimental setup when the MTOC and the IS are initially diametrically opposed \cite{yi_centrosome_2013}.